graphite-project/graphite-web/docs/render_api.rst

 maxDataPoints
 -------------
-Set the maximum numbers of datapoints returned when using json content.
+Set the maximum numbers of datapoints for each series returned when using json content.

-If the number of datapoints in a selected range exceeds the maxDataPoints value then the datapoints over the whole period are consolidated.
+If for any output series the number of datapoints in a selected range exceeds the maxDataPoints value then the datapoints over the whole period are consolidated.

 The function used to consolidate points can be set using the `consolidateBy <functions.html#graphite.render.functions.consolidateBy>`_ function.